-Enrolled students who meet the eligibility criteria for federal financial aid and who have the greatest financial need can be considered for these funds.
-The EWU Financial Aid Office uses the Free Application for Federal Student Aid (FAFSA) data to determine your eligibility.
-If you are eligible to file a FAFSA but have not yet filed for 2020-21 and need assistance, complete the FAFSA at studentaid.gov.
-Eligible students, enrolled at least half time, include undergraduate, post-baccalaureate and graduate students.
+Enrolled students who meet the eligibility criteria for federal financial aid and who have the greatest financial need will receive priority consideration for these funds.
+The EWU Financial Aid Office uses the FAFSA or WASFA data to determine your eligibility.
+If you are eligible to file a FAFSA or WASFA but have not yet filed for 2021-22 and need assistance, complete the FAFSA at studentaid.gov or the WASFA at https://wsac.wa.gov/wasfa.
+Eligible students, enrolled at least half-time, include undergraduate, post-baccalaureate and graduate students.

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was passed by Congress and signed into law on March 27, 2020.
 This law created the Higher Education Emergency Relief Fund (HEERF) to provide funds to institutions for emergency financial aid grants to students whose lives have been disrupted by the COVID-19 pandemic.

 Those selected for an award, automatic or by application, are notified by email.
 The approved amount will be on your EWU student account and under the financial aid award tab in EagleNET.

 For those not automatically awarded HEERF (CARES) Emergency funds, or those in need of additional support due to extenuating circumstances related to COVID-19, should consult with the Financial Aid Office for an application.

 Priority is given to full-time students.
 Undergraduate students are normally considered full-time at 12 credits.
 Graduate students are considered full-time if they are currently enrolled in 8 or more credits.